dvlcbm-OnIG/dvlcbm-OnIg/README.md

   </a>
 </p>

 I’m a first year IT student who enjoys building things and breaking them just to understand how they work.
-I focus on frontend development using HTML, CSS, and JavaScript, while strengthening my problem solving skills with C, C++, C#, and Python.
-I use Git and .NET in my projects and genuinely enjoy debugging because every bug feels like solving a puzzle.
-Still learning, still building, and improving every day.
+I focus on frontend development using HTML, CSS, and JavaScript, while strengthening my problem solving skills with C++ and Python.

 # 💻 Tech Stack:
    <p>